seaverq/writing/README.md

 #The thing I'm working on recently
 =======
 ####A novel
 In Chinese, Named *Story Teller* (temporarily).
+You can find it in my another repository named *Story-Teller*
 ####A Photo Album
 The pictures I took in Europe and try to write some words for each picture.
+You cannot find anything about it on my GitHub coz I will do it on my website [NiHao](http://nihao.se)

 #My ides are
 =======